alexferreiradev/alexferreiradev.github.io/blog/articles/3-test-libraries.md

 Let's analyse the test:

 * line 1 - 2: define a mock exportService to be used to construct
-* line 1 - 2: define that the mock exportService
+* line 4: define that the object that will use the mock will be created by the filed annotated.
+* line 5: define the object that will be tested and injected the mocks
+* line 7-16: define the block to test, what will be executed by Junit
+* line 10: call replayAll to expecify to EasyMock that the mocks will be used after that point.

 # TODO